Writer Lya Luft dies aged 83 in Porto Alegre | Rio Grande do Sul

 - Writers and authorities mourn Lya’s death

-According to Suzana, Lya had been fighting a melanoma for 7 months, discovered already with metastasis.
+According to Suzana, Lya had been fighting a melanoma for 7 months, a cancer that had already been discovered to metastasize.
 She was hospitalized but asked to go home before Christmas.
 Also according to the daughter, Lya died in her sleep.

 The farewell ceremony must be restricted to the family.